AndieWill510/tinydoor/Options/088-you-can-be-right-without-staying-in-the-fight.md

 ## Mercy

-You do not have to betray the truth to stop carrying the trial.

-You can hold the truth without gripping the person who refuses it.
+You can hold the truth without holding onto the person who refuses it.

 ---